-The huge benefit of this type of trust is that it can respond to the child’s needs throughout life.
+The huge benefit of this type of trust is that it can respond to the child’s needs throughout life and respond to changes in circumstances.
 The trustees can allow the trust to continue up to 125 years, distributing to whichever of the children or grandchild have needs at the time.

 Another benefit is that they allow assets to be passed down through the family line, without the 40% IHT charge on each death.

 The disadvantage is the tax treatment – this type of trust is subject to ten year anniversary charges (following death) and exit charges: